luebken/container-patterns/module-container.md

 ### 1. Linux process

 Before we come up with to many new ideas we should acknowledge the fact that a container is foremost a Linux process.
-Therefor we should apply common standards and best practices for writing Unix tools which happen to be containers.
+Therefore we should apply common standards and best practices for writing Unix tools which happen to be containers.

 #### React to signals
-A container should react to [signals](https://en.wikipedia.org/wiki/Unix_signal) which are being send to it.
+A container should react to [signals](https://en.wikipedia.org/wiki/Unix_signal) which are sent to it.
 This starts with that we don't daemonize our process and keep it in the foreground.
-We catch signals in the program and react appropriate.
+We catch signals in the program and react appropriately.

 **Use the exec form**:
 For Docker prefer the [exec form](https://docs.docker.com/engine/reference/builder/#run) which doesn't invoke a shell.